adiack/adiack.github.io/_posts/2023-02-08-This month in ML and AI.md

 #### BioNTech Group buys Instadeep for £342M in cash + up to £200M more.

-Although this is great news for the AI startups in Africa, this strategic acquisition is mainly about BioTech securing AI and ML expertise.
-This deal will allow BioNTech to apply AI and ML technology to develop novel drugs and treatments and expand their global research and talent networks.
+Although this is great news for the AI startups ecosystem in Africa, this acquisition allows BioTech to secure AI and ML expertise.
+With this deal, BioNTech can apply AI and ML technology to develop novel drugs and treatments and expand their global research and talent networks.

 [Story](https://t.co/OHFI70khhx "Story")